openhab/openhab-docs/installation/linux.md

 When running a manual installation, it is possible to pre-download add-ons or legacy add-ons if you want to install any bindings at a later date without connecting to the internet.
 Simply download the kar files (the latest builds can be found [here](https://openhab.ci.cloudbees.com/job/openHAB-Distribution/)) and move them to the `/opt/openhab2/addons` folder.

-#### Upgrade, Backup and Restore
+#### Backup and Restore

-To stay up to date with new releases, you should do regular upgrades of your manual installation.
-This is especially important if you are working with the latest snapshot as changes and fixes are incorporated [constantly](https://openhab.jfrog.io/openhab/webapp/#/builds/openHAB-Distribution).

-Your personal configuration will be retained on upgrades.
-We still recommend a backup before each upgrade.
+We recommend a backup before each upgrade, or before any major change to a configuration.

-To upgrade your manual installation, you simply need to replace the openHAB runtime files.
-Make sure to first **stop your openHAB instance**.

 To make a backup of your openHAB 2 system, you need to retain your configuration and userdata files.

-The following shell commands will create a backup, install the newest openHAB 2 version and restore settings:
+The following shell commands will create a backup:

 ```shell
 # stop openhab instance (here: systemd service)